Monitoring resource usage

 User activity overview - View user activity patterns

-See your NCU usage over time and by sub-level:
+See your CU usage over time and by sub-level:

-Timeline chart: Shows daily, weekly, or monthly NCU hours for the selected time range
+Timeline chart: Shows daily, weekly, or monthly CU hours for the selected time range

-Donut chart: Breaks down total NCU hours by sub-level (Organizations for resource pool level, spaces for organization level, users/emails for space level)
+Donut chart: Breaks down total CU hours by sub-level (organisations for resource pool level, spaces for organisation level, users/emails for space level)

 Filesystem utilization